wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

  ```

 0. A **build** folder should now appear.
-0. cd into the build/libs folder which contains file swagger-java-client-1.0.0.jar.
+0. Just to look, cd into the build/libs folder which contains file swagger-java-client-1.0.0.jar.
-0. If you don't want temp and the other files generated:
+0. Because a manifest is not generated:

  ```
- gradle clean
+ jar cmvf META-INF/MANIFEST.MF <new-jar-filename>.jar <files to include>
  ```

 0. Use tab key to auto-complete command to **execute** the client program generated:

  ```